 How To Build a Successful SaaS Product Using Open Source

 The Cisco Annual Internet Report claims that, by the end of 2022, 75% of cloud computing workloads and workstations will be in the form of a SaaS model.
-This means that the SaaS industry is full of opportunity — but also competition.
+This means that the SaaS industry is full of opportunity (just think of the many micro sass ideas out there) — but also competition.
+Looking at how many companies choose to sell software online, we would agree that this is a competitive industry.

 When working on a custom SaaS development, speed and scalability are vital.
-If you are not familiar with open-source software, it is free and generally easy to incorporate into another product.
+If you are unfamiliar with open-source software, it is free and generally easy to incorporate into another product.
 It can also be modified or customized to suit your specific needs, making it even more appealing.

 Unfortunately, many new businesses using the SaaS model overlook open-source software in the creation process, not realizing that these tools can be used to accelerate growth and build a successful SaaS product.

-Please read on to get the lowdown on how to use open source to build your next SaaS product.
+Please read on to get the lowdown on using open source to build your next SaaS product.
 Some of the many benefits may even surprise you!

 What Does ‘Open Source’ Mean?